canonical/packer-maas/windows/README.md

 ## Introduction

-The Packer templates in this directory creates Windows Server images for use with MAAS.
+The Packer templates in this directory create Windows Server images for use with MAAS.

 ## Prerequisites (to create the image)